aureasole/Getting-and-Cleanning-Data-Course-Project/CodeBook.md

 * Subject :  Numeric.
 The participant (from 1 to 30)
 * Activity :  Factor w/ 6 levels.
 The label of the activity performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-##EXTRACTED FEATURE FIELDS, in columns:
+##EXTRACTED FEATURE FIELDS

+In columns:
 1. tBodyAcc-mean()-X
 2. tBodyAcc-mean()-Y
 3. tBodyAcc-mean()-Z